skythebro/VMods/BloodRefill/README.md

 # Default value: true
 BloodRefillRequiresSameBloodType = true

+## When enabled, creature blood can be refilled.
+# Setting type: Boolean
+# Default value: true
+BloodRefillCreatureEnabled = true

+## When enabled, warrior blood can be refilled.
+# Setting type: Boolean
+# Default value: true
+BloodRefillWarriorEnabled = true

+## When enabled, rogue blood can be refilled.
+# Setting type: Boolean
+# Default value: true
+BloodRefillRogueEnabled = true

+## When enabled, brute blood can be refilled.
+# Setting type: Boolean
+# Default value: true
+BloodRefillBruteEnabled = true

+## When enabled, scholar blood can be refilled.
+# Setting type: Boolean
+# Default value: true
+BloodRefillScholarEnabled = true

+## When enabled, worker blood can be refilled.
+# Setting type: Boolean
+# Default value: true
+BloodRefillWorkerEnabled = true

+## When enabled, mutant blood can be refilled.
+# Setting type: Boolean
+# Default value: true
+BloodRefillMutantEnabled = true

+## When enabled, V-blood can be refilled.
+# Setting type: Boolean
+# Default value: true
+BloodRefillVBloodEnabled = true

 ## When enabled, V-blood is excluded from the 'same blood type' check (i.e. it's always considered to be 'the same blood type' as the player's blood type).
 # Setting type: Boolean
 # Default value: true
 BloodRefillExcludeVBloodFromSameBloodTypeCheck = true

-## 0 = disabled (i.e. normal refill); 1 = fully refill; 2 = refill based on V-blood monster level; 3 = refill based on V-blood monster level but not if the player is above BloodRefillCutoffThreshold % of blood quality.
+## 0 = disabled (i.e. normal refill); 1 = fully refill; 2 = refill based on V-blood monster level; 3 = refill based on V-blood monster level but not if the player is above BloodRefillVBloodCutoffThreshold % of blood quality. only works when BloodRefillVBloodEnabled is enabled.
 # Setting type: Int32
 # Default value: 3
 BloodRefillVBloodRefillType = 3